Skip to main content

 Vanderbilt’s Abhishek Dubey leads symposium on sustainable cities research

-Abhishek Dubey, associate professor of computer science and electrical and computer engineering, is leading a one-day symposium on Nov.
+Abhishek Dubey, associate professor of computer science and electrical and computer engineering, led a one-day symposium on Nov.
 13 at Cornell Tech highlighting innovative research for sustainable cities.

 Abhishek Dubey

-Called Urban Tech Academy day, the event sponsored by the National Science Foundation and Cornell Tech will focus on “clean electrified multimodal transportation systems.”
+Called Urban Tech Academy day, the event sponsored by the National Science Foundation and Cornell Tech focused on “clean electrified multimodal transportation systems.”

-Over two sessions, experts will provide ideas and point to technical gaps that need to be filled to ensure efficient and reliable solutions that best serve commuters as well as provide clean and accessible charging opportunities for the heterogeneous vehicles of a multimodal urban transportation system.
-Along with reducing costs and emissions, fairness, security, and privacy are aspects that will also be discussed.
+Over two sessions, experts provided ideas and pointed to technical gaps that need to be filled to ensure efficient and reliable solutions that best serve commuters as well as provide clean and accessible charging opportunities for the heterogeneous vehicles of a multimodal urban transportation system.
+Along with reducing costs and emissions, fairness, security, and privacy are aspects that were also discussed.